 Mother no longer smiled.
 Mother cried almost without end.
 Fear, sadness and anxiety weighed so strongly on her heart that she could hardly breathe.

-— Soon I must go to Land's End, in order to light the fire in the lighthouse, for otherwise the ship will break upon the rocks, the ship will break and all will perish.
+Once, at night, when Sigurd applied cold leaves to her hot forehead, she suddenly seized his hand, and, looking him straight in the eye, said to him: — Soon I must go to Land's End, in order to light the fire in the lighthouse, for otherwise the ship will break upon the rocks, the ship will break and all will perish.
 All – all – all – will perish in the waves of the cold sea, those who do not drown will be devoured by sea monsters, and those who are not devoured by sea monsters, those who try to clamber onto the rocks, will fall from the jagged cliffs back into the cold sea.
 Do you hear, Sigurd?
 I must go there!

 She tried to stand, but she had barely the strength to move, and could only stir in her bed.
 Suddenly she began to weep.

-— Mother, there is no need to cry.
+— Forgive me, Sigurd, my child, I should not have told you; I have frightened you, I have frightened you, son, — she said, the tears now streaming from her eyes. — Mother, there is no need to cry.
 Everything will be fine, you just recover your strength all the sooner, — answered Sigurd, squeezing her hand more firmly. — Everything will be fine, mother… — he repeated.
+There was such strength and such assuredness in his voice that for some moments his mother improved a little.

 — Sigurd Petersson, you are your father's son, — said his mother, regarding him with unconcealed pride. — When you speak in such a fashion, I believe your every word!
+For the first time in several nights, his mother fell into a deep slumber, and slept until the very morning.

 Barely had the sun risen over the hill upon the island, than their mother awoke.
 She felt a little better, and Sigurd and Eyja were overjoyed.
 She set about packing up the plates and pots, so they would be ready to be taken for sale.